 If you’ve been following this blog you’ll know that the Heat not Burn UK team have managed to get our hands on a few devices over the last year.
 This is pretty exciting, because it shows that manufacturers are taking heated tobacco seriously and trying to build a presence in the market.
 We’ve tried products from Chinese e-cig companies, and the very impressive Lil from KT&G. Right now we have three more HnB products on their way to us, so the reviews are going to keep on coming.
-As far as we can tell we already have more HnB reviews than any other UK website, and we plan to keep it that way.
+As far as we can tell we already have more HnB reviews than any other English speaking website, and we plan to keep it that way.
 Read on for our comprehensive iQOS vs Glo comparison.

 Being realistic, though, right now two products dominate the HnB market.
 The punchy new challenger is BAT’s Glo, which we first tested last year and is rolling out across European markets over the next few months.
 It’s going head to head with Philip Morris’s iQOS, which already holds nearly 15% of the Japanese tobacco market and is the leading product globally.